DamengRandom/draggable-chart/README.md

 ## Todo list:

 This is my 4-5 hours work.
-Sorry, I finished 90% functionalities, but for showing a dashed line and number tracking functionality has no time to do ..
+Sorry, I have finished 90% functionalities, but about the showing a dashed line for number tracking functionality has no time to do ..

 ## End

-This is a great simple task to do and thank you for try 😃
+Thank you for trying 😃

 Cheers ~